synthetichealth/populations/medicare/README.md

 # Medicare Population

-This population is intended to model the US Medicare Population, and in particular is intended to model the following selected characteristics of the Medicare population:
+This set of overrides produces a population that is intended to model the US Medicare Population, and in particular is intended to model the below selected characteristics of the Medicare population.

+Note that Synthea lacks the ability to generate or export a population where every individual is covered by Medicare, so this population definition assumes that all individuals will be over the age of 65.

 SNOMED|CONDITION|CATEGORY|STATUS|AGE GROUP|GENDER|RACE|GIVEN CONDITION|TARGET %
 ------|---------|--------|------|---------|------|----|---------------|--------